 The Salawin (or Salween) national forest reserve became a national park in 1994 after the Thai government had issued a logging ban in 1989.
 This park covers parts of the Sob Moei and Mae Sariang districts and has a total area of 751 sq km.
 It borders Myanmar, separated from Thailand by the Salawin or Salween river.
 Just north of the park is the Salawin Wildlife Sanctuary, established in 1978.

 The park and the wildlife sanctuary made headlines in 1997 when authorities uncovered an illegal logging scandal in which forestry and military officials were involved.
 Allegedly about a third of the trees were logged in that period.

 Not much is known about the state of the wildlife sanctuary, which covers an area of 875 sq km.
 The national park offers accommodation in the form of five bungalows near its headquarters.
 In 2018 park authorities established a nature trail of about 2 km, which starts and ends just behind the headquarters.
 Apart from this there are no organized tours in the park at the moment.
 I visited the park in December 2020.

 The new Mae Sariang National Park

-At the provisional visitor center there are a couple of maps that give an idea of the location and the size of the park.
+At the provisional visitor center, there are a couple of maps that give an idea of the location and the size of the park.
 There are two areas, separated by the Mae Sariang to Hot road (no.108), totally more than 350 sq km.
-These are area are roughly north- and south-east of the town.
+These are areas are roughly north- and southeast of the town.
 It is good news that there will be a new national park in Mae Hong Son province.
-From the future visitor center I walked into the forest a couple of 100 meters which was nice.
+From the future visitor center, I walked into the forest a couple of 100 meters which was nice.
 We will keep you updated about the Mae Sariang National Park.

 Wat Chom Kitti